-The main objectives of the learning support lessons are:
+The main objectives of specialist learning support are:

-• To improve confidence and a feeling of self worth
+- To improve each pupil’s confidence and feeling of self-worth

-• To encourage pupils (particularly the older pupils) to take an active role in their learning and to encourage them to discover their learning style
+- To encourage pupils (particularly the older pupils) to take an active role in their learning and to encourage them to discover their personal learning style

 - To improve revision and study skills, particularly as pupils approach examinations.